Military Selective Service Act

-The Selective Service Act of 1948, also known as the Elston Act, was a major revision of the Articles of War of the United States enacted June 24, 1948 that established the current implementation of the Selective Service System.
+The Selective Service Act of 1948, also known as the Elston Act, was a United States federal law enacted June 24, 1948, that established the current implementation of the Selective Service System.

 History

 The previous iteration of the Selective Service System was established by the Selective Training and Service Act of 1940.
 After two extensions, the Selective Training and Service Act was allowed to expire on March 31, 1947.
 In 1948, it was replaced by a new and distinct Selective Service System established by this Act.
 The Selective Service Act of 1948 was originally intended to remain in effect for two years (i.e., until June 24, 1950), but was extended multiple times, usually immediately before its two-year period of effectiveness was due to expire.

-The act has had amendments, extensions, and changes of name since 1948, including:
+Provisions of the law relating to the authority to induct men into the military expired on July 1, 1973.
+Amendments, extensions, and changes of name to the act since 1948 include: